 The widespread adoption of vaccines is considered the primary method of bringing the coronavirus pandemic to an end.

 Due to the incredible, decades-long work of scientists and pharmaceutical companies on coronaviruses and mRNA research – and with the massive financial support of the federal government – COVID-19 vaccines are now a reality.

-The document for PCP signature is available on the online health portal.
-It may be printed for the provider to sign and must be uploaded through the portal.
-Students with an exemption are required to wear a mask when indoors and outdoors in group settings and when 6ft of physical distance cannot be met.
+The University exemption form must be signed by both the healthcare provider and the student and uploaded through the portal.
+Students with an exemption are required to wear a mask indoors at all times and outdoors in group settings and when 6ft of physical distance cannot be met.

 Yes, COVID-19 vaccination is required for all faculty, staff, and administrators, contract partners and volunteers, by order of the Governor.
 These requirements apply to adjunct faculty and event staff as well.
 Exemptions to this requirement may be requested for medical or religious reasons. .
 You can find out more about the Governor's directives here, and read his recent Proclamations here and here.

-Employees can access the Benefits portal to attest/submit documentation to their vaccination status.
+Employees can access the Benefits portal to submit documentation of their vaccination or exempt status.
 Find step-by-step instructions for using the benefits portal to upload your vaccination status here.